OGSM – in detail

 Following the OGSM mindset, we involve multiple levels and functions within the organisation.
 This results in a rich collection of multiple perspectives, ensuring a comprehensive, 360-degree review of both the internal and external environments

-We handle the entire process, from explaining what a SWOT analysis entails to gathering and verifying the input—often clarifying common confusions, such as the differences between weaknesses and threats.
+We handle the entire process, from explaining what a SWOT analysis entails to gathering and verifying the input—often clarifying common confusions, such as the difference between weaknesses and threats.

 During the initial workshop, we present this as a Master-SWOT to set the stage for the subsequent discussion.